veenawilfred24/product-analytics-case-study/insights/key_findings.md

 **Comparison:** Variant B is up **0.20 percentage points**, but the p-value is **0.621**, which is not statistically significant.

-**Implication:** The apparent lift is well within random variation.
+**Implication:** The observed lift is indistinguishable from random variation, indicating no reliable evidence that Variant B improves conversion.
+This highlights the importance of disciplined experimentation — product decisions should not be based on directional improvements alone.

 **Recommended action:** Do not ship based on this simulation.
 Run a real experiment with pre-registered sample size, longer exposure, and guardrails for revenue per purchaser and cart-to-purchase conversion.